ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 ```

 Ad conversion events are implemented as Snowplow unstructured events.
 [Here][ad-conversion-schema] is the schema for an ad conversion event.

+`trackAdConversion` can also be passed an array of custom contexts as an additional final parameter.
+See [Contexts](#custom-contexts) for more information.

 <a name="ad-example" />
 #### 3.6.4 Example: implementing impression tracking with Snowplow and OpenX